amirrshams/amirrshams/README.md

 # Hi, This is Amirreza

-🎓 Master's graduate in CS from the University of Waterloo, specializing in software engineering and data science.
-Proficient in Python, JavaScript, React.js, and experienced in managing dependencies, virtual environments, and Git.
+🎓 Master’s graduate in CS from the University of Waterloo with a focus on machine learning and AI.
+Experienced in developing NLP, generative AI, and vision models using Python, PyTorch, Hugging Face, and LangChain.
+Currently contributing to applied AI projects through the Vector Institute’s MLA program.

 🚀 Experienced with large language models, including prompt engineering and LLM deployment.
 Solid understanding of data preprocessing, feature engineering, and model evaluation techniques.